Bounding Evidence and Estimating Log-Likelihood in VAE: EXPERIMENTS

 \begin{proof} Let $X\sim \mathcal{LN}(m,\sigma)$, which means that $\log X\sim \mathcal{N}(m,\sigma^2)$.
 Then $\E X=\exp(m+\sigma^2/2)$ and, consequently,

 Moreover, $1/X\sim \mathcal{LN}(-m,\sigma)$ and hence

 By applying \eqref{eq:th:lognormest:1} and \eqref{eq:th:lognormest:2} in \eqref{eq:lognormest}, we obtain the conclusion. \end{proof}

-\section{Experiments}
+\section{EXPERIMENTS}

-In this section, we consider variational generative models (like VAE), let us first establish some standard notation.
-By $p(x)$ we denote the distribution we construct on the input space $\mathcal{X}=\R^N$.
+In this section, we consider variational generative models (like VAE).
+Let us first establish some standard notation.
+By $p(x)$ we denote the distribution \mm{induced by the model} on the input space $\mathcal{X}=\R^N$.
 By $p(z)$ we denote the prior distribution on the latent space $\mathcal{Z}$, while $q(z|x)$ denotes the variational encoder and $p(x|z)$ denotes the variational decoder.